blckbx/mybosbotexample/README.md

 ### **📺 monitorPeers:** ###

 Logs your and your peers' activity and forwards: graph policy updates of connected channels (base_fee_mtokens, cltv_delta, fee_rate, is_disabled, max_htlc_mtokens, min_htlc_mtokens, updated_at), peers disconnects/connects, forwardings (success/failures with reason, if provided).
-Run `npm run monitor` to start the listener (separate terminal window recommended).
+Start the listener in a separate terminal window (recommended).

 ````
 ⛔ disconnected from <alias> <pubkey>